-The goal of this program is to integrate between mental and physical health, reducing the burden of illness while minimizing distressing side effects, leading to improvement in psychiatrically disabled people’s life quality and longevity.
-Physical care for psychiatric patients is not recognized by the state, and therefore Mind & Fitness is imperative to our beneficiaries’ wellbeing.
+The goal of this program is to integrate between mental and physical health, reducing the burden of illness while minimizing distressing side effects, and subsequently leading to an improvement in the quality of life and increasing longevity among those with psychosocial disabilities.
+Physical care for psychiatric patients is not recognized by the state, and therefore Mind & Fitness is imperative for increasing our beneficiaries’ well-being.

-The Program operates in a framework of a Social Sports Centers, the first of its kind in Israel, which operates three main trajectories: physical activities (fitness classes); workshops and monthly lectures on healthy living (nutrition, reducing smoking) and mindfulness enhancing activities (Yoga, Thai Chi, etc.).
-Some of the activities take place in the community, thus creating an opportunity for encounters with the public, which contributes to the reduction in stigma towards psychiatrically disabled.
+The Program operates in a framework of a Social Sports Centers and is the first of its kind in Israel.
+It includes three main components: physical activity (fitness classes); workshops and monthly lectures on healthy living (nutrition, reducing smoking) and mindfulness-enhancing activities (Yoga, Thai Chi, etc.).
+Some of the activities take place in the community, thus creating opportunities to interact with the public and contributing to the reduction in stigma towards people with psychosocial disabilities..

-The program is operated in collaboration with the Israeli Social Security Agency, which initially supported the project in its first stages, and till today acts as a monitoring body; and the Daniel Rowing Center in Tel Aviv, which provides the professional operational services in subsidy to the project in Tel Aviv.
+The program is operated in collaboration with the Israeli Social Security Agency, which initially supported the project in its first stages, and currently acts as a monitoring body, as well as the Daniel Rowing Center in Tel Aviv, which provides the professional operational services in subsidy to the project in Tel Aviv.

-Recreation programs in Israel and abroad
+Recreation Programs in Israel and Abroad

-Our recreation program enables people with psychosocial disabilities to take time off, get out of routine and refresh.
-Since 1985 we provide supported accessible vacations for people in our services in Israel and abroad.
-Every year hundreds of individuals participate in our services with many of our team members and professional staff.
+Our recreation program enables people with psychosocial disabilities to take time off from their daily routines and refresh.
+Since 1985 we provide supported accessible vacations for people in our services both in Israel and abroad.
+Every year, hundreds of individuals participate in our services with many of our team members and professional staff.
 It is empowering experience.
 The participants can meet new friends, see new places and get the support they need to participate in this mental health accessible journey.
-It is another level for promoting recovery processes and access to culture according to the Convention on the rights of persons with disabilities. the process includes shared decision starting in picking the place for the vacation, planning the skills needed to strengthen prior to the vacation and independent management during the trip.
-In 2017 467 people with psychosocial disabilities and 88 staff members participated in the program.
+It is another avenue for promoting the recovery processes and providing access to cultural experiences according to the Convention on the Rights of Persons with Disabilities.
+The program’s process includes engaging in shared decision-making by picking the place for the vacation, and then planning which skills will need to be strengthened prior to the vacation and, ultimately, independent management during the trip.
+In 2017, 467 people with psychosocial disabilities and 88 staff members participated in the program.

 Community Gardening

-in couple of Enosh programs we operate community gardening programs.
-The community garden incorporates skill development and therapeutic aspects and involve the surrounding community, thus fostering interaction and dialogue which enables the reduction of the stigma associated with mental illness.
-The participants undergo special gardening training, and care for the garden, and will also engage in enriching gardening activities to induce personal growth such as growing and irrigation techniques, learning about different plants and their uses, preparation of various dishes using garden plants, outdoor activities, and more.
-This unique setting also brings together volunteering community members, neighbors, and employees of local businesses, who enjoy various gardening activities and workshops together with Enosh participants.
-The community garden assist individuals with psychosocial disabilities to improve daily functioning and to enhance their potential to later on integrate into the job market.
+In a couple of Enosh’s programs we operate community gardening programs.
+The community garden incorporates skill development and therapeutic aspects, while also involving the surrounding community.
+The interaction with community members fosters dialogue, which promotes the reduction of the stigma associated with mental illness.
+The participants undergo special gardening training, care for the garden, and engage in enriching gardening activities, with the goal of encouraging personal growth through the learning of growing and irrigation techniques, gaining knowledge about different plants and their uses, preparing various dishes using garden plants, engaging in outdoor activities, and more.
+This unique setting also brings together volunteer community members, neighbors, and employees of local businesses who enjoy various gardening activities and workshops together with Enosh participants.
+The community garden benefits individuals with psychosocial disabilities by improving daily functioning and enhancing their potential to later integrate into the job market.

-Therapeutic Gardening and Community Garden in the Enosh Sderot Branch- In this program, Enosh members learn how to care for and maintain an ecological garden, the products of which - house plants, herbs, fruits and vegetables - benefit the entire branch.
+Therapeutic Gardening and Community Garden in the Enosh Sderot Branch: In this program, Enosh members learn how to care for and maintain an ecological garden, the products of which - house plants, herbs, fruits and vegetables - benefit the entire branch.
 The branch also holds a community gardening program, which embodies a collaborative effort of employees of the Hollandia factory in Sderot and Enosh members.
-Currently, we wish to open the garden to the public through tours hosted by Enosh members, and hosting of ecologically- themed events.
+Currently, we wish to open the garden to the public through tours hosted by Enosh members, and by hosting ecologically- themed events.